First-trimester combined test and integrated tests for screening for Down syndrome and trisomy 18

 - Lambert-Messerlian, GM, Palomaki, GE, Knight, et al. Dimeric inhibin-A as a marker for Down syndrome in the first trimester.
 Am Coll Med Genet, 2004 Ann Clin Genet Mtg, Mar 4-7, Orlando, FL, Abstr No 63.

 - Wald NJ, Watt HC, Hackshaw AK.
-Integrated screening for Down's syndrome on the basis of tests performed during the first and second trimesters.
+Integrated screening for Down's syndrome based on tests performed during the first and second trimesters.
 N Engl J Med 1999; 341:461.

 - Rausch DN, Lambert-Messerlian GM, Canick JA.
 Participation in maternal serum screening following screen positive results in a previous pregnancy.
 J Med Screen 2000; 7:4.